 Celiac disease and safety means not just taking into physical, mental, and emotional health into account but also just general overall quality of life.

-If you feel like your gluten-free needs are paralyzing you or holding you back from doing the things you want to do, you’re not living a safe celiac life.
+If you feel like your gluten-free needs are paralyzing you.
+If you feel like celiac is holding you back from doing the things you want to do, you’re not living a safe celiac life.

-Of course it’s important to understand that there will be a level of burden with doing things, but when you let your gluten-free needs just simply stop you, your quality of life is at stake.
+Of course, it’s important to understand that there will be a level of burden with doing things.
+However, when you let your gluten-free needs just simply stop you from doing things, your quality of life is at stake.

 At some point, your joy, your happiness, and your purpose need to be factored into the equation.

-Now I’m not saying it’s ever okay to intentionally put yourself in situations where you know you’ll be exposed to gluten, but I do think there are times where level of risk should be compared to quality of life.
+Now, I’m not saying it’s ever okay to intentionally put yourself in danger.
+Or put yourself in situations where you know you’ll be exposed to gluten.
+But, I do think there are times where level of risk should be compared to quality of life.

-This is done on a situational basis, but again their is a difference between taking appropriate precautions and opting never to put yourself in a situation where a precaution is needed.
+This is done on a situational basis.
+Again, there is a difference between taking appropriate precautions and avoidance.

 What does celiac safety mean for you?